Heat transfer: Insulation, radiance and resistance

 Thermal insulators are materials specifically designed to reduce the flow of heat by limiting conduction, convection, or both.
 Thermal resistance is a heat property and the measurement by which an object or material resists to heat flow (heat per time unit or thermal resistance) to temperature difference.

-Radiance or spectral radiance are measures of the quantity of radiation that passes through or is emitted.
+Radiance, or spectral radiance, is a measure of the quantity of radiation that passes through or is emitted.
 Radiant barriers are materials that reflect radiation, and therefore reduce the flow of heat from radiation sources.
 Good insulators are not necessarily good radiant barriers, and vice versa.
 Metal, for instance, is an excellent reflector and a poor insulator.

 The effectiveness of a radiant barrier is indicated by its reflectivity, which is the fraction of radiation reflected.
 A material with a high reflectivity (at a given wavelength) has a low emissivity (at that same wavelength), and vice versa.
 At any specific wavelength, reflectivity=1 - emissivity.
 An ideal radiant barrier would have a reflectivity of 1, and would therefore reflect 100 percent of incoming radiation.
 Vacuum flasks, or Dewars, are silvered to approach this ideal.
 In the vacuum of space, satellites use multi-layer insulation, which consists of many layers of aluminized (shiny) Mylar to greatly reduce radiation heat transfer and control satellite temperature.

 Devices

 A heat engine is a system that performs the conversion of a flow of thermal energy (heat) to mechanical energy to perform mechanical work.

-A thermocouple is a temperature-measuring device and widely used type of temperature sensor for measurement and control, and can also be used to convert heat into electric power.

-A thermoelectric cooler is a solid state electronic device that pumps (transfers) heat from one side of the device to the other when electric current is passed through it.
+A thermocouple is a temperature-measuring device and a widely used type of temperature sensor for measurement and control, and can also be used to convert heat into electric power.
+A thermoelectric cooler is a solid-state electronic device that pumps (transfers) heat from one side of the device to the other when an electric current is passed through it.
 It is based on the Peltier effect.
 A thermal diode or thermal rectifier is a device that causes heat to flow preferentially in one direction.